Grasu-Lucian/Proiect-Licenta_/Backend/Journal.md

 - added the authMiddlewareTeacher to the middleware folder
 - added the teacherRouter to the routes folder
 - added the teacherRouter to the index.js file

+# 2025-04-24

+## Sixteenth commit
+- created a new course model
+- added a function that allows as to create a new course as a teacher